When it’s the right time, knowing how to ask for a promotion the right way increases your chances of success... Read more...

 Write a letter to request your sabbatical.
 Include in the letter the proposed start and end dates of the leave, and any relevant information related to your duties and handover while you’re away.

 Unless your company promises sabbatical leave in your contract as a given, be prepared for your boss to say no. Unfortunately, your boss has no obligation to approve your sabbatical leave request, so be polite.

 However, if they say you are entitled sabbatical leave in your contract, and reject you when they’ve constantly accepted employees’ identical requests for years, you may be able to claim a breach of contract.

 If they do say yes, that’s great!
-But get it confirmed in writing, so there’s no room for confusion/contesting it later.
+But get it confirmed in writing, for the benefit of both the employer and you, so there’s no room for confusion/contesting it later.

 Make sure you’re clear of the terms of the sabbatical – meaning you might want to ask questions like ‘can I work during my sabbatical?’, for example if you’ve told your employer you’re taking a sabbatical to travel, but you didn’t say you might want to do some freelance work to fund it.

-You’re still employed by your company during a sabbatical, meaning it’s at their discretion whether they decide to make you redundant while you’re away.
+You’re still employed by your company during a sabbatical, meaning it’s at the employer’s discretion whether they decide to make redundancies during any employee’s absence.

 Yes, you’re entitled to resign during your sabbatical – unless there was a stipulation in your contract about staying at the company as mentioned earlier.